1-25 of 36

 Intellectual Disabilities

-Provides a home away from home to the families of sick or injured children near a hospital where their child is receiving care, serving families across South Dakota and the upper Midwest.
-Patients must be 21 years of age and younger.
-Accepting families and small groups of 10 for volunteering and tours.
+Provides the comforts of home to families with sick or injured children receiving medical care far from home.
+We serve families across all of South Dakota and the upper Midwest.
+Accepting families and small groups of 20-25 people for volunteering and tours.
 Please feel free to contact with any questions.

 Categories